isabella232/offer-decisioning.en/help/starting-offer-decisioning.md

 An **Offer** is made up of content, eligibility rules and constraints that define the conditions under which it is presented to your customers.

 It is created using the **Offer Library**, which is accessible directly from Adobe Experience Platform.
-It provides a central offer catalog where you can associate eligibility rules and constraints with multiple pieces of content to create and publish offers (see [](offer-library/using/about-the-offer-library.md)).
+It provides a central offer catalog where you can associate eligibility rules and constraints with multiple pieces of content to create and publish offers (see [About the Offer Library](offer-library/using/about-the-offer-library.md)).

 ![](assets/offers_structure.png)